ee09115/conde_simulator/README.md

 Clone this repository into the src folder inside the catkin workspace and compile it.

 ## Running
-To launch the simulation world for D1, D2 and D3 challenges run, Fig. 3:
+To launch the simulation world for D1, D2 and D3 challenges run:

 	roslaunch conde_world spawn_world.launch